lando/core-next/docs/landofile/services.md

 OK cool, got it, but how does Dockerfile stuff factor in?
 <br>What is actually different in the spec besides `api`?

-Many questions.
-One Answer: `image`... and that's it.
+Two questions.
+One Answer: `image`

+... and that's it.

 ### Image

 Lando Specification 337 is identical to the Docker Compose spec with the exception of the `image` key which now handles different string inputs and has an extended object format for **MOAR POWAH**.

-The string input now allows the below:
+The string input for `image` has been extended and now allows the below:

 **Landofile**
 ```yaml